 At its core, Franklin Covey Co. is a content and solutions company.
 During our history, we have created and developed world-class content designed to help our clients solve challenges which require significant and lasting changes in human behavior.
 Several years ago, we began moving from simply selling training courses to providing fully-integrated solutions and practices which were focused on helping organizational clients successfully execute on their strategic priorities, develop their leaders, and build winning cultures.
-Two years ago, we determined that we could better serve our clients and substantially expand the breadth and depth of our client impact if we moved from selling content on a course-by-course basis, to a subscription basis, such as through the All Access Pass (AAP) in our Enterprise Division, which includes our direct office and international licensee segments, and The Leader in Me membership offered through our Education Division.
+Two years ago, we determined that we could better serve our clients and substantially expand the breadth and depth of our client impact if we moved from selling content on a course-by-course basis, to a subscription basis, such as through the All Access Pass in our Enterprise Division, which includes our direct office and international licensee segments, and The Leader in Me membership offered through our Education Division.

-The All Access Pass provides our clients with a compelling value proposition under which they receive: (1) unlimited access to our current and continually-updated content and solutions; (2) the ability to assemble, integrate and deliver these solutions through an almost limitless combination of delivery modalities, in 16 languages worldwide; (3) the services of an implementation specialist to help curate and organize the content and solutions into "impact journeys" that exactly meet their needs; (4) at a cost per population trained which is less than or equal to that offered by other providers for just a single course through a single delivery modality; and with (5) an array of affordable add-on implementation services to help them accomplish their key "jobs-to-be-done."
+The All Access Pass provides our clients with a compelling value proposition under which they receive: (1) unlimited access to our current and continually-expanding assemblage of world-class content and solutions; (2) the ability to assemble, integrate and deliver these solutions through an almost limitless combination of delivery modalities, in 16 languages worldwide; (3) the services of an implementation specialist to help curate and organize the content and solutions into "impact journeys" that exactly meet their needs; (4) at a cost per population trained which is less than or equal to that offered by other providers for just a single course through a single delivery modality; and with (5) an array of affordable add-on implementation services to help them accomplish their key "jobs-to-be-done."
 The Leader In Me membership provides our educational institution clients with a portal to access content and tools as well as a coach to help schools successfully develop, implement, and effectively utilize the Leader In Me program.

-During the quarter ended February 28, 2018, our subscription and subscription-related revenue grew 55 percent compared with the second quarter of fiscal 2017.
-We invoiced \$14.4 million of new subscription contracts during the second quarter of fiscal 2018 and recognized \$13.7 million of previously deferred revenue.
-At February 28, 2018, we had \$32.1 million of deferred subscription revenue on our balance sheet, a \$16.0 million, or 99 percent, increase compared with deferred revenue on our balance sheet at February 28, 2017.
-At February 28, 2018, we had \$15.1 million of unbilled deferred revenue compared with only \$1.7 million of deferred unbilled revenue at February 28, 2017.
+For the quarter ended May 31, 2018, our subscription and subscription-related revenue grew 43 percent compared with the third quarter of fiscal 2017.
+At May 31, 2018, we had \$34.5 million of deferred subscription revenue on our balance sheet, a 46 percent, or \$10.9 million, increase compared with deferred revenue on our balance sheet at May 31, 2017.
+At May 31, 2018, we had \$15.1 million of unbilled deferred revenue compared with only \$2.5 million of deferred unbilled revenue at May 31, 2017.
 Unbilled deferred revenue represents business that is contracted but unbilled, and excluded from our balance sheet.